armadaproject/armada/docs/helm.md

     armadaUrl: "server.url.com:443"
 ```

 **Note:** The values you enter in this section will be placed into a K8s configmap.
-For values that you wish to remain secret (for example database passwords) we recommend setting them as environmnetal variables from a non-helm managed secret:
+For senistive values (e.g. database passwords) we recommend setting them as environmental variables from a non-helm managed secret:
 ```yaml
 env:
 - name: ARMADA_POSTGRES_CONNECTION_PASSWORD